flpolyshape/flpolyshape.github.io/index.md

 - Workshop attendees are recommended to have attended "Git Basics" previously
 #### Description
 A workshop that will go over the more advanced features of git, such as branch switching, cherry-picking, handling merge confflicts, rebasing, reverting, and resetting.
 Attendees of this workshop are strongly recommended to have attended "Git Basics" before attending.

+### Alexa Skills Development
+#### Required Supplies
+- Laptop or PC with nearly any modern OS on it
+- Basic JavaScript knowledge
+#### Description
+A workshop (or series of workshops) that will cover what goes into making an Alexa skill.
+We will be using Amazon's ASK (Alexa Skills Kit) and will be creating the skills in JavaScript.

 ### Support or Contact
 If you would like to contact the eboard for SHAPE please send an email to the secretary at [clong4947@floridapoly.edu](mailto:clong4947@floridapoly.edu).